 Indeed, part of realizing you want and deserve better "is just knowing what constitutes a healthy relationship and how it should make you feel about yourself."
 What's more, Benton reminds us that "a relationship should make you feel better about yourself.
 It should make you feel secure, supported, connected, and if that's not what you're getting, you're probably getting more pain than love and growth."

 Rebuilding Self-Love After Emotional Abuse

-As McNelis advises, it's most important to show yourself compassion and to remember that "nobody willingly chooses abuse.
+McNelis says, "It's most important to show yourself compassion and to remember that nobody willingly chooses abuse.
 The great thing is that these difficult experiences are the ones that help us to build character, strength, and resilience.
 By diving into our experience and choosing to learn from our trauma, we can come out on the other side more powerful and in a position to stand up for others in similar situations."

-So rather than looking for someone or something to blame, she encourages those who have experienced abuse to "choose to claim our self-worth and recognize our courage—both in the moment of our experience and in the aftermath.
+She also says that, instead of looking for someone to blame if you experience abuse, you should "choose to claim your self-worth and recognize your courage—both in the moment of your experience and in the aftermath.
 We are always doing the best we can with whatever we have."
-So instead of "dwelling on what you could've done 'better,'" or differently in retrospect, think about how "every moment in life gives you the opportunity to start over and to learn from whatever life has dealt you."
-Most importantly, she emphasizes that "no matter how painful your trauma was, you can get through it."
+Consequently, rather than "dwelling on what you could've done better," she urges victims to think about how "every moment in life gives you the opportunity to start over and to learn from whatever life has dealt you."
+Most importantly, she emphasizes that no matter how painful your trauma is, you can get through it.

 How to Help Someone in an Emotionally Abusive Relationship